 Final Words

-Even “out of ” signals can sometimes kind of cool.
-Knowing how affects can make an artistic decision about whether to leave the with the bad or fix the problem.
+Even “out of phase” signals can sometimes sound kind of cool.
+Knowing how phase affects audio can make an artistic decision about whether to leave the signal with the bad phase or fix the problem.
 It’s good to be in control of these things rather than be a victim of not being aware of its presence.